BattleOfPlassey/ministry-of-vocabulary/README.md

-# Vocab.js.org codenamed Ministry Of Vocabulary
+# VOCAB.JS.ORG
+(codename-Ministry Of Vocabulary)

-A Full Stack app which helps you learn new words, improve your vocabulary and explore mnemonics.
+A MERN Stack app which helps you learn new words, improve your vocabulary and explore mnemonics.

+### Use Case
+I developed this during my time with GRE/TOEFL preparation.
+I came to an epiphany that humans remember something better if they attach a strong physical memory to anything in their life.
+I applied the same pricipal and thought it would be helpful for students who find it hard to remember tough english words.

 ### Features
+1. Simple CRUD operations
-1. Node.js/Express.
+2. Node.js/Express.
-2. React.js powered by Semantic UI.
+3. React.js powered by Semantic UI.
-3. State Management with Redux.
+4. Redux for State Management.
-4. User Authentication with JWT.
+5. User Authentication with JWT.
-5. Database consisting of more than 4000 words with meaning, mnemonics, usage and more.
+6. Database consisting of more than 4000 words with meaning, mnemonics, usage and more.
-6. Ability to perform CRUD operations.
 7. Improved and Secure API calls.
-API hits are significatly reduced by debouncing unnecessary calls to backend.
+8. Deboucing API calls during typing, thus unnecessary backend calls are significatly reduced.

 ![](./Demo.gif)

 ## Future Implementations
-1. More Secure API
-2. Adding more words, meaning and mneomonics.
+1. Adding more words, meaning and mneomonics.

 ## Running locally